munafs2301/SendSMS/README.md

 Email= "admin@processrus.com"
 Password = "Admin@01"

+## What I would do if I had more time
+I will create background jobs for 3 stages of ProcessClientMessageTask.
+So, if there is a failure it retries the process.

 ## Direction for testing
 1. Run  Application (At the root of the project, type the command     **dotnet run**    and press enter)